 PRIMA

-PRIMA stands for "Porting the structure and function principle of an insect wing for the manufacture of multifunctional automotive applications".
-Under the aspect of the biologization of technology, the structure and function of the insect wing will therefore serve as inspiration to optimize the automotive side exterior mirror in an exemplary manner.
+PRIMA stands for "Porting the structural and functional principle of an insect wing for the production of multifunctional automotive applications".
+From the point of view of the biologicalization of technology, the structure and function of the insect wing should therefore serve as inspiration to optimize the automobile side exterior mirror as an example.

-An insect wing is characterized by an extremely lightweight yet stable cellular structure and is a recurring and widely adopted solution in the world of insects.
-In addition to its lightweight properties, the vein-like structure additionally takes over the control and supply of the insect wing.
-A transfer of this multifunctional approach from nature offers new possibilities in the design, construction and manufacturing of extremely lightweight, yet fault-tolerant technical structures.
+An insect wing is characterized by an extremely light yet stable cellular structure and is a recurring and widespread solution in the insect world.
+In addition to its lightweight construction properties, the vein-like structure also controls and supplies the insect wing.
+Transferring this multifunctional approach from nature offers new possibilities in the design, construction and manufacture of extremely lightweight yet fault-tolerant technical structures.

 The PRIMA project aims to demonstrate the optimization of an automotive side wing mirror using the insect wing principle.
-To accomplish this, the Institute of Aircraft Design at the University of Stuttgart is collaborating with CIKONI GmbH on new, innovative design and manufacturing principles.
+To this end, the Institute of Aircraft Design at the University of Stuttgart is researching new, innovative design and manufacturing principles in collaboration with CIKONI GmbH.

-By using a novel manufacturing principle in combination with additive manufacturing processes, an arbitrary, three-dimensional structure is to be reinforced via fiber composites.
-This allows for the first time to manufacture complex bionic structures inspired by nature in a fiber composite construction.
+By using a novel manufacturing principle in combination with additive manufacturing processes, any three-dimensional structure is to be reinforced using fiber composites.
+This makes it possible for the first time to produce complex bionic structures inspired by nature in a fiber composite construction.

-The truss-like insect wing consists of many branched veins covered by a fine membrane.
-In the event of a rupture of the membrane, it can only reach the edge of the cell and is stopped there.
-This allows an insect to remain capable of flight even if the wing is injured.
-When the insect hatches, the veins are initially mostly hollow, allowing the wing to unfold.
-Subsequently, the veins are filled and harden to stiffen the wing.
+The lattice-like insect wing consists of many branched veins, over which a fine membrane is applied.
+If the membrane ruptures, it can only grow to the edge of the cell and is stopped there.
+This allows an insect to remain able to fly even if the wing is damaged.
+When the insect hatches, the veins are initially mostly hollow and allow the wing to unfold.
+The veins are then filled and harden to stiffen the wing.

-PRIMA aims to use this basic principle to reinforce plastic-based components by means of a fiber composite material.
-Carbon fibers are to be used for a high degree of weight optimization.
-Theoretically, these exhibit good electrical conductivity.
-Therefore, in the sense of a multifunctional structure, the contacting of additional mirror elements, such as the actuators, is to be investigated.
-If this is successful, an engineered membrane can be connected to the supporting structure in the next step to realize the aerodynamic properties of the side mirror.
-If a crack occurs in the membrane of the side mirror during the service life, its growth should be limited to one cell of the supporting structure, analogous to the insect wing.
+This basic principle is to be used in PRIMA to reinforce plastic-based components using a fiber composite material.
+Carbon fibres are to be used to achieve a high degree of weight optimization.
+Theoretically, these have good electrical conductivity.
+Therefore, the contacting of additional mirror elements, such as the servomotors, is to be investigated in the sense of a multifunctional structure.
+If this is successful, a technical membrane can be connected to the support structure in the next step in order to realize the aerodynamic properties of the side mirror.
+If a tear occurs in the membrane of the side mirror during its service life, its growth should be limited to one cell of the supporting structure, as is the case with insect wings.

-Optimization of Automotive Production Based on the Results of PRIMA
+Optimization of vehicle production through the results of PRIMA

-If this multifunctional design and manufacturing principle proves to be feasible, significant weight reductions and resource savings of components can be achieved for the mobility of the future.
-On the one hand, the amount of material required is reduced by using a lightweight structure, and on the other hand, the lower weight saves energy in moving the vehicle.
-This will contribute to the protection of the environment and increase the range of vehicles.
+If this multifunctional design and manufacturing principle proves feasible, significant weight reductions and resource savings can be achieved in components for the mobility of tomorrow.
+On the one hand, the amount of material required is reduced by using a lightweight optimized structure and, on the other hand, the lower weight saves energy in the locomotion of the vehicle.
+This will make a positive contribution to protecting the environment and increasing the range of vehicles.
 The multifunctional structure can also be expected to reduce assembly costs.
-This can promote simpler overall vehicle production and enable a competitive advantage for vehicle manufacturers.
+This can promote simpler overall vehicle production and provide a competitive advantage for vehicle manufacturers.